IBM/cics-bundle-maven/README.md

     </build>
     ```

-  Now if you build the Java module with a later phase than or at verify, i.e. `mvn clean verify` to avoid installing the artifact locally or `mvn clean install` to install it locally in your .m2 directory, it will build the module as usual but then also wrap it in a CICS bundle, and define it in the CICS bundle's manifest.
+  Now if you build the Java module with verify phase or later, i.e. `mvn clean verify` to avoid installing the artifact locally or `mvn clean install` to install it locally in your .m2 directory, it will build the module as usual but then also wrap it in a CICS bundle, and define it in the CICS bundle's manifest.
 The CICS bundle is added to the output of the module, by default using the `cics-bundle` classifier, and is ready to be stored in an artifact repository or deployed to CICS.

 ## Deploy a CICS bundle using `cics-bundle-maven-plugin`